dylanpicart/rt-sch-cli-equity-pipeline/README.md

 ## License

-MIT
+This project is licensed under the **MIT License**, which permits reuse, modification, distribution, and private or commercial use as long as the original license notice is included.

 ---

 ## Author

-Developed by Dylan K. Picart at Partnership With Children **Portfolio:** [https://www.dylanpicart.com](https://www.dylanpicart.com) **LinkedIn:** [https://linkedin.com/in/dylanpicart](https://linkedin.com/in/dylanpicart)
+Developed by **Dylan Picart** at **Partnership With Children**.
+**Portfolio:** [https://www.dylanpicart.com](https://www.dylanpicart.com)
+**LinkedIn:** [https://linkedin.com/in/dylanpicart](https://linkedin.com/in/dylanpicart)